AlselwiAisha/hello-rails-back-end/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p> -->

 <!-- GETTING STARTED -->
-## 🔗 Link To Hello Rails Front-End <a name="link-to-hello-rails-front-end"></a>
+## 🔗 Link To Hello React Front-End <a name="link-to-hello-react-front-end"></a>

-Here is the link to the [Hello Rails Front-End](https://github.com/AlselwiAisha/hello-react-front-end/pull/1)repository.
+Here is the link to the [Hello React Front-End](https://github.com/AlselwiAisha/hello-react-front-end/pull/1)repository.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>